.png)

 Stats&DataNet is a year-long professional learning effort sponsored by the ASA and coordinated by Kaycie Maddox, Rebecca Nichols, Hollylynne Lee, and Gemma Mojica, with support from HI-RiSE: A Hub for Innovation and Research in Statistics Education at the North Carolina State University William and Ida Friday Institute for Educational Innovation.

-The program provides K–12 teachers with an opportunity to discuss and apply the data analysis, data science, and statistical concepts embodied in the National Council of Teachers of Mathematics Catalyzing Change books and American Statistical Association’s Guidelines for Assessment and Instruction in Statistics Education (GAISE) Pre-K–12 Curriculum Framework.
+The program provides K–12 teachers and teacher educators with an opportunity to discuss and apply the data analysis, data science, and statistical concepts embodied in the National Council of Teachers of Mathematics Catalyzing Change books and American Statistical Association’s Guidelines for Assessment and Instruction in Statistics Education (GAISE) Pre-K–12 Curriculum Framework.

 The program includes examining what students can be expected to do at the most basic level of data analysis understanding and what can be expected of them as their skills develop and experience broadens.
 Teachers will learn to use strategies and technology tools that support students’ learning and empower them to investigate questions using real-world data.